Bagisto, is an open source eCommerce platform built on Laravel. It is designed to be flexible, strong, and ready to support growing businesses.

 Scaling Bagisto to handle 10 million products is a challenging but achievable task.

-By optimizing the database with eager loading and batch updates, and integrating Elasticsearch for fast, real-time search, you can improve your store’s performance.
+By improving the database with smart loading and batch updates, and using Elasticsearch for quick search, you can make your store smooth and high performing.

 Leveraging advanced caching techniques further ensures that your Bagisto-powered store remains fast and responsive, even as the product catalog grows.